 SWI5: Look into other user’s SBWP

-Q. What are the workflows created by you?
-Worked upon by you?
+10. What are the workflows created by you?

-Q. When a infotype action is performed, an event should trigger, and a workflow subsequently.
+11. When an info-type action is performed, an event should trigger, and a workflow subsequently.
 How can I configure it?

-Q. When a infotype action is performed, an FM should trigger, and a workflow subsequently.
+12. When an info type action is performed, an FM should trigger, and a workflow subsequently.
 How can I configure it?

-There are three ways a parallel processing can be implemented
+Ans: There are three ways parallel processing can be implemented

 Dynamic parallel processing using a multi-line container element

-In dynamic processing the type of each entry in the table have to be of same type.
+In dynamic processing, the type of each entry in the table has to be of the same type.

-Same task will be processed for each line of the multi-line container.
-It can be a dialog or background task.
-Deadline monitoring, binding, agent determination will be same for each work item generated To achieve, go to “Miscellaneous” in the activity, and enter the multi line container element.
+The same task will be processed for each line of the multi-line container.
+It can be a dialogue or background task.
+Deadline monitoring, binding, agent determination will be the same for each work item generated To achieve, go to “Miscellaneous” in the activity, and enter the multi-line container element.

-- If it is a dialog task, you can set breakpoint in the method called by the task
+- If it is a dialogue task, you can set a breakpoint in the method called by the task

-- If it is a method that you want to debug, use SWO1, and create a instance of the object and debug the methods
+- If it is a method that you want to debug, use SWO1, and create an instance of the object and debug the methods

-Enable event queue.
+Ans: Enable the event queue.
 It will ensure that triggered events are received in a phased manner.
 This needs to be done while providing event linkages.

 ‘Process Control’ is used to manipulate another work item of the workflow during runtime.